Expanding the Oncology Workforce

 Inclusion in Action: Breaking Open the Leaky Pipeline to Create Pathways & Design Spaces that Improve Representation

-The effect of oppression on workforce representation
+The effect of oppression on workforce incorporation

-Based on 2023 data, Latino individuals have the lowest representation quotient of medical students enrolled at US medical schools compared to their corresponding percentage of the US 2023 population (12.7% vs 19.1%).
+Based on 2023 data, Latino individuals have the lowest quotient of medical students enrolled at US medical schools compared to their corresponding percentage of the US 2023 population (12.7% vs 19.1%).
 These numbers are even worse in the field of oncology, where only 4.7% of practicing oncologists self-identify as Hispanic/Latino, a fact that is even more troubling in light of the fact that cancer has become the leading cause of death among Hispanic/Latino communities.
-This underrepresentation underscores the importance of creating pathways, spaces, and opportunities toward a more equitable workforce centered around research and the clinical needs of a growing community.
+This limit underscores the importance of creating pathways, spaces, and opportunities toward a more fair workforce centered around research and the clinical needs of a growing community.

 What can be done?

-Latinos are underrepresented in federal research funding, publications, speaking engagements, editorial boards, and leadership roles.
+Latinos are not in federal research funding, publications, speaking engagements, editorial boards, and leadership roles.
 One way to participate in the solution is to be an Upstander, not a Bystander.
 This means individuals must move beyond providing support in private, as bystanders, to responding to the perpetrator at times in public, as an upstander.

 Increasing the Number of Latino Oncologists and Strategies to Effectively Recruit Latino Oncologists